Updated: Apr 24

 If you have a daughter going to middle-school or know anyone that age, then this is the perfect chapter book for them!

 I loved the perfect references to her culture and the Urdu words throughout the book.
-I also loved the descriptions of her love for her Masjid, her “totally relatable” reluctance to go to Sunday School, and her nervousness at the huge Quran Competition she is signed up for.
+I also loved the descriptions of her love for her Masjid, her “totally relatable” reluctance to go to Sunday School (haven’t we all been there), and her nervousness at the huge Quran Competition she is signed up for.

 I absolutely recommend this book to young girls about to head into middle-school!

-Something more I would have liked to see would be more details about the uncle.
-I felt like he stayed very unknown and I did not really understand how he changed towards the end.
+🌟Something more I would have liked to see would be more details about the uncle.
+I felt like he stayed very unknown and I did not really understand how or why he changed towards the end.